 Signs and Symptoms of Nursing Home Abuse

 The number of California residents who are 65 years of age or older is projected to double through 2030.
 Now, more than ever, families are turning to nursing homes and long-term residential care facilities to provide their elderly loved ones with the medical attention and daily assistance they need which, unfortunately, cannot easily be provided at home.
 We hope and believe, of course, that our elderly loved ones are being looked after at these centers by an experienced and caring staff.
-However, our California nursing home abuse attorney is sad to say that the truth about nursing homes is often a far cry from the idyllic image these facilities attempt to portray.
+However, our California nursing home abuse law firm is sad to say that the truth about nursing homes is often a far cry from the idyllic image these facilities attempt to portray.

 According to the State of California Department of Justice, over 400,000 elderly Californians reside in a nursing home, residential care or assisted living facility.
 The state also reports that 13% of the complaints filed against California’s long-term care facilities involved some form of abuse, neglect or exploitation – more than twice the national rate.
 What’s even more alarming is the fact that many incidents of abuse go unreported.
 Statistics show that the top three types of nursing home abuse are physical abuse, emotional abuse, and neglect.
 If you have an elderly loved one residing in a nursing home or long-term care facility, it’s important to recognize the warning signs of abuse and how to fight back.